 One of Regina King’s most iconic roles which also is one of a favorite roles was when she starred as Marcee Tidwell in 1996’s Jerry Maguire.

 In 1996 she played Mia Williams in A Thin Line Between Love and Hate.

-In 1998 King played Carla Dean in Enemy of the State.
+In 1998 King played the government fighting, Carla Dean in Enemy of the State.